QualityHammer/saturn/README.md

 # saturn
-Saturn is an IDE project in very early development.
+"Saturn" is an IDE project in very early development.

 The main goal of the project is to see if it's possible to create a very minimal IDE that can be easily expanded to a developer's desire with powerful plugins/addons.